-But some local providers such as Kampery told us that the strong flavor out of tea bags is crucial for milk tea, and that the two cannot be separated.
-The company supplies a quarter of the tea in the Hong Kong market, and counts among their clients local teahouse juggernauts Tsui Wah and Tai Hing.
+But some local providers such as Kampery told us that the strong flavor of tea bags is crucial for milk tea, and that the two cannot be separated.
+The company supplies a quarter of the tea in Hong Kong and counts among their clients local teahouse juggernauts Tsui Wah and Tai Hing.

 Evaporated milk for texture magic

 Milk is neither found in traditional Chinese cuisine, nor was it readily available as a raw ingredient.
 Some studies have indicated that roughly 90 percent of Chinese people are lactose malabsorbers.

 Its presence in Hong Kong first came about from Western demand.
 Without a milk industry in Greater China, condensed milk was brought in because it didn’t easily spoil over the journey.
 According to Nestlé, Great Britain and its colonies at the time procured the highest demand for condensed milk worldwide.